apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 <a name="pluggability"/>
 ### Pluggability

+Oak allows to plug custom or additional implementations of the various `SecurityConfiguration` described before.
+Similarly it is possible to provide a custom `SecurityProvider`.

+_Please note_: this is only recommended for experts having in-depth understanding of Oak internals and which understand the security risk associated with custom replacements or extensions.

+#### SecurityProvider

+The default `SecurityProvider` service can be replaced by deploying a custom service to the OSGi container.
+In a non-OSGi setup the JCR|Oak repository needs to be created with the custom implementation:

+    SecurityProvider sp = new MySecurityProvider();
+    Repository repository = new Jcr().with(sp).createRepository();

+#### SecurityConfiguration

 The Oak security setup distinguishes between the following types of modules:

 - Unary modules: `AuthenticationConfiguration`, `PrivilegeConfiguration`, `UserConfiguration`